cpn-io/cpn-js/cpn-ide-docs/docs/editor_view.md

 ![Screenshot](img/mouse-menu.png)

-The subpage has a mark, it looks like this:
+The subpage has a mark, it looks as follows:

 ![Screenshot](img/subpage3.png)